Cloud-based HRMS: Transforming human resource management

 Security and data privacy

-Organisations must ensure they take steps to select services with robust security and data privacy measures.
+Organisations must ensure they take steps to select cloud based talent management software solutions with robust security and data privacy measures.
 Protecting sensitive employee data and ensuring compliance with all relevant legislation is vital.
 In essence, companies need to find a balance between security measures and ease of use.

 Technical challenges